 It is our position at Renaissance that a child is far better served by the healthy social interaction that comes from the old proven methods of teaching children.
 Will a day come when computers will be superior to a teacher and a classroom?
 Perhaps, but I think not.

 There is a huge difference between human sexuality and “sex education.”
-The former deals with the nature of man and the later with the act of copulation.
+The former deals with the nature of man and the latter with the act of copulation.
 The former is unavoidable in the classroom, and the latter is best taught by parents (and scientifically by the biology/anatomy teacher).

 Starting in Genesis 2, we read that God made mankind both male and female.
 Man is a sexual being, regardless of those that try to deny it.
 Any study of the Bible will bring up difficult questions like – Why were Adam and Eve naked?
 Why did God destroy Sodom?
 Why did Jacob have two wives?
 What is a concubine?
 What is a foreskin?
 What is adultery?
 These are just a few questions that will arise from any good children’s Bible.
 When these questions are asked by grammar aged children at Renaissance, they will get a vague but truthful answer.
 If pressed, we will suggest they talk to their parents.
 However, as the child enters the logic stage: theology, many of the great works of literature, history, art, and science demand a more forthright answer.